Indicators of species abundance in England

 Mammals

-The mammal species included in the all-species indicator have shown an increase in abundance since 1995, but little to no change in the priority species index since 1998.
+The mammal species included in the all-species indicator have shown an increase in abundance since 1995, while those in the priority species index have shown little to no change since 1998.
 Of the 17 mammal species in the all-species indicator, 10 are species of bat.
-On average bat species in England have increased since 1999 (Widespread bats in England).
+On average bat species in England have increased since 1999 (Widespread bats in England.
 However, these trends reflect relatively recent changes in bat populations (since 1999 for most species).
 It is generally considered that prior to this there were significant historical declines in bat populations dating back to at least the start of the 20th century.
-This suggests that current legislation and conservation actions to protect and conserve bats are having a positive impact.
+This suggests that current legislation and conservation actions to protect and conserve bats have had a positive impact.
 Bats and their roosts have had legal protection since 1981, and all species of bat are protected in England.

 Moths

 The moth species included in both the all and priority species indicators have declined overall since 1970.
 A large proportion of the moth species in the all-species indicator are macromoths (a very small number are micromoths).
-As reported in The State of Britain’s Larger Moths 2021 (Fox et al., 2021), which also described declines in moth abundance over the long term, the causes of changes in moth abundance are not fully understood.
+As reported in The State of Britain’s Larger Moths 2021 (Fox et al., 2021), which also described declines in moth abundance over the long term, the causes of change in moth abundance are not fully understood.
 Habitat destruction and deterioration remain pressing concerns for moths, driven by land-use change and chemical pollution.
+In particular, many moths are heavily reliant on particular plant species for their larval life stage, these plants species themselves will be affected by habitat deterioration and climate change.
 Artificial light at night has negative effects on moth development and behaviour, but links to population-level decline are yet to be proved.
-There is also growing evidence of negative impacts of climate change, particularly on moths that are adapted to cooler conditions in northern, western and upland Britain.
+There is also growing evidence of negative impacts of climate change, particularly on moths that are adapted to cooler conditions in northern, western and upland Britain (Fox et al., 2021, Martay et al., 2017).

 Vascular plants